Maumagnaguagno/HyperTensioN/README.md

 Having the state and domain as separate variables also means there is no need to propagate them.
 This also means you can, at any point, change more than the state.
 This may be usefull to reorder method decompositions in the domain to modify the behavior without touching the methods or set the debug option only after an specific operator is called.
-You will notice that the plan is not a variable, as it is created during the backtracking, which means you can not reorder actions in the planning process using this algorithm, but is possible if you create the plan during decomposition.
+You will notice that the plan is not a variable, as it is created during the backtracking, which means you cannot reorder actions in the planning process using this algorithm, but it is possible with a variation of this algorithm that creates the plan during decomposition.

 The methods are few and simple to use:
 - ```planning(tasks, level = 0)``` receives a task list to decompose and the nesting level to help debug.
 Only call this method after domain and state were defined.
-This method is called recursively until it finds an empty task list, then it starts to build the plan during backtracking to save CPU.
+This method is called recursively until it finds an empty task list, then it starts to build the plan during backtracking to save CPU (avoid creating intermediary plans).
 Therefore no plan actually exists before reaching an empty task list.
 In case of failure ```false``` is returned